xeokit/sdk/docs/CONTRIBUTING.md

 ### Roadmap

-xeokit-sdk supports the complete glTF 2.0 core format, and some extensions.
-Most official Khronos Group extensions (those prefixed with `KHR_`) will be implemented on a rolling basis — pull requests are very welcome.
-Multi-vendor extensions (prefixed with `EXT_`) may be included on a case-by-case basis.
-Single-vendor extensions (any other prefix) are unlikely to be included directly in the project, although xeokit-sdk does provide APIs to build and maintain implementations for those extensions externally.
+[//]: # (xeokit-sdk supports the complete glTF 2.0 core format, and some extensions.
+Most official Khronos Group extensions &#40;those prefixed with `KHR_`&#41; will be implemented on a rolling basis — pull requests are very welcome.
+Multi-vendor extensions &#40;prefixed with `EXT_`&#41; may be included on a case-by-case basis.
+Single-vendor extensions &#40;any other prefix&#41; are unlikely to be included directly in the project, although xeokit-sdk does provide APIs to build and maintain implementations for those extensions externally.)

+[//]: # ()
-Suggestions and PRs for new [Functions](/functions.html) are also generally welcome.
+[//]: # (Suggestions and PRs for new [Functions]&#40;/functions.html&#41; are also generally welcome.)

 ### Releasing